This site contains no information about the edibility or toxicity of mushrooms.

 whitish ochre, emarginate, very broad, crowded.
 Stem

-coloured as cap, but more pallid, smooth, more or less equal or tapering upwards.
+coloured as the cap, but more pallid, smooth, more or less equal or tapering upwards.
 It develops yellow flushes with age.
 The mushroom has no ring.

 on the MushroomExpert.Com Web site.